 Vacation time is a scarce and precious commodity for most employees.
 When we use it, we want to make the most of it.
-The picture here is me with my children in New Zealand a few years ago.
-We saved and planned for a long time for that trip – including banking the vacation time we’d need.
 But employees who have paid vacation time off aren’t just using it for vacations.

 For many workers, the need for that time isn’t so much about multi-week trips as it is about having the means to get their work done while still having the flexibility to attend to personal priorities.
 They’re using it to take care of obligations in their lives that occur during working hours – from child and elder care to visiting city hall when it’s open.